PUC Urges Imran Khan For Withdrawal Of Mazaris Letter To UN - UrduPoint

 PUC Urges Imran Khan For Withdrawal Of Mazari's Letter To UN

-Pakistan Ulema Council (PUC) on Friday urged former Prime Minister and Pakistan Tehreek-e-Insaf (PTI) Chief Imran Khan for the withdrawal of former Human Rights Minister Dr Shireen Mazari's letter to the United Nations special rapporteurs against the misuse of blasphemy law

-ISLAMABAD, (UrduPoint / Pakistan Point News - 6th May, 2022 ) :Pakistan Ulema Council (PUC) on Friday urged former Prime Minister and Pakistan Tehreek-e-Insaf (PTI) Chief Imran Khan for the withdrawal of former Human Rights Minister Dr Shireen Mazari's letter to the United Nations special rapporteurs against the misuse of blasphemy law.
+ISLAMABAD, May 8 (UrduPoint / Pakistan Point News - 8th May, 2022 ) :Pakistan Ulema Council (PUC) has urged former prime minister and Pakistan Tehreek-e-Insaf (PTI) Chief Imran Khan for the withdrawal of former Human Rights Minister Dr Shireen Mazari's letter to the United Nations special rapporteurs against the misuse of blasphemy law.

 According to the PUC's letter to Imran Khan, it proposed to approach the relevant forums such as; court of law, Council of Islamic Ideology and Muttahida Ulema board, Punjab for the redressal blasphemous issues.